 Although the provision does not explicitly allow damages for emotional injuries, a plain reading of the text of the provision indicates that it does not limit the type of damages that are available.
 As the Seventh Circuit pointed out in Travis v.
 Gary Community Health Center, Inc., 921 F.2d 108, 112 (7th Cir.1990), “the 1977 amendment does away with the old limitations without establishing new ones.”
 It allows any legal or equitable relief that is appropriate to further the purposes of § 215(a)(3), one of which is to ensure that employees feel free to report grievances under the FLSA.
 See Mitchell v.
 Robert De Mario Jewelry, Inc., 361 U.S. 288, 292, 80 S.Ct.
 332, 4 L.Ed.2d 323 (1960) (“Plainly, effective enforcement could … only be expected if employees felt free to approach officials with their grievances.
 This [is the end that] the prohibition of [§ 215(a)(3) ] against discharges and other discriminatory practices was designed to serve.”).
 The statutory scheme contemplates compensation in full for any retaliation employees suffer from reporting grievances, and there is no indication that it would not include compensation for demonstrable emotional injuries, as well as economic ones.

 What is the takeaway from this?
-If you believe that your employer is not paying you the minimum wage, not giving you overtime wages when required by law, or committing other wage and hour violations, contact the attorneys at the Spitz law firm for a free and confidential initial consultation today.
+If you believe that your employer is not paying you the minimum wage, not giving you overtime wages when required by law, or committing other wage and hour violations, contact the attorneys at Spitz, The Employee’s Law Firm for a free and confidential initial consultation today.
 Even if you are still employed, we can discuss strategies for protecting your job, while still ensuring that you get the compensation you are entitled to.
 Likewise, if retaliation is a concern, we can help prepare you for it.
-The wage and hour lawyers at the Spitz law firm will provide you with the best options for your wage and hour dispute.
+The wage and hour lawyers at Spitz, The Employee’s Law Firm will provide you with the best options for your wage and hour dispute.
 If you even think that you may be entitled to wages that you are not being paid, call 866-797-6040.